Discover all the tax services we offer

 Most Americans have some trouble understanding the details of their individual retirement accounts (IRAs).
-If you move to a foreign country, IRA policies become even more complicated.
+If you move to a foreign country, IRA accounts become even more complicated.
 To help make sense of this complex topic, here’s what you need to know about traditional and Roth IRAs for expats when making retirement contributions.

 Yes.
 US citizens living overseas can maintain both traditional and Roth IRAs.
 However, there are restrictions on who can make contributions.
 This means that while you won’t have to dissolve or transfer your IRA assets while living abroad, you may not be able to add to them either.